-The Europa Trail between Grächen and Zermatt is considered by many to be the most beautiful 2-day hike in the Alps.
-The views along this mountain panorama including the Matterhorn have made it famous around the world.
 These breathtakingly stunning views of nature were used as orientation points by those responsible for mapping out the path in the villages of St. Niklaus, Grächen, Randa, Täsch and Zermatt to create the Europaweg in 1997.
-It goes from Grächen via Gasenried to Grat.
-From there, it continues southwards high above the Mattertal to the Europa Hut above Randa.
-After a stay there, it goes over the suspension bridge – the longest pedestrian suspension bridge in the Alps which traverses the Grabengufer.
+The first stage from Grächen was redesigned in 2021 and now leads on a varied and spectacular route to the Europa Hut above Randa.
+From here it goes over the suspension bridge – the longest pedestrian suspension bridge in the Alps which traverses the Grabengufer.
 The bridge is 494 m long and 85 m above the chasm below at its highest point.
 The path then continues in the direction of Täschalp and finally to Zermatt.

 The pedestrian suspension bridge (Charles Kuonen Suspension Bridge) opened in the summer of 2017.
 It is the longest pedestrian suspension bridge in the Alps.

 - Since there is a grated walkway underfoot along the half-kilometre suspension bridge, it is best if one is not afraid of heights (also applies to children and dogs).

 - Possible trial tour to test for a fear of heights: at Furi above Zermatt.
 This suspension footbridge is 100 m long and 90 m above the Gorner Gorge.

 Rest StopBuffet Bar Sunnegga